 “My internship at GRPM offered me the opportunity to learn a variety of new things while also giving me freedom to show my strengths through independent work.
 I feel confident that the knowledge I gained during the internship has greatly increased my ability to be successful in my future career.” – Emma LaMore, 2013 Summer Intern, Marketing/PR.

 Internships at the GRPM are a great way to learn about the mission, Collections and programs at the Museum, while gaining practical and theoretical training in museum work.
 Interns will be able to contemplate the role of museums in contemporary society, work closely with a member of the GRPM staff and network with other interns and other local cultural organizations.
 Internships are unpaid, but are eligible for course credit.

-The GRPM accepts interns in the following departments: Collections, Marketing/PR, Journalism, Hospitality, Education, Exhibits, Development, Facilities Management, Planetarium Digital Production and Collections Photography.
+The GRPM accepts interns in the following departments: Collections, Marketing/PR, Hospitality, Education, Exhibits, Development, Facilities Management, Planetarium Digital Production and Collections Photography.
 Detailed descriptions can be found below.